rohan-paul/Awesome-JavaScript-Interviews/React/keys-for-li-elements-why-its-needed.md

 #### 2> Stable — The key for the same element should not change with time, or page refresh, or re-ordering of elements.

 #### 3> Predictable — You can always get the same key again if you want.
 That is, the key should not be generated randomly.

+#### 4> Permanent – An item’s key must not change between re-renders, unless that item is different.
+So, Math.random is a bad choice for a key (it’ll change every time… and it might not be unique (slim chance of that, though))

 **Array indexes are unique, and predictable.
 However, they are not stable**.
 In the same vein, random numbers or timestamps should not be used as keys.